• Skip to secondary menu

 We put a bare hand into the icy water first, just to get an idea of how cold the water really was.

-The original plan was to wear latex gloves, but I couldn’t find them locally, so we simply stuck our hand inside a Ziploc sandwich bag.
-A bar of shortening wrapped about the hand, and then another sandwich bag on covering the shortening, to keep it from falling off in the bowl.
+The original plan was to wear latex gloves, but I couldn’t find them locally, so we simply stuck our hands inside a Ziploc sandwich bag.
+A bar of shortening is wrapped around the hand, and then another sandwich bag on covering the shortening, to keep it from falling off in the bowl.

 Arctic Animals - Science Experiment